 The Act requires the SEC to issue more than 90 rules and 15 studies, many of them relating to corporate governance and executive compensation.
+Additional details will emerge as the SEC adopts rules implementing the executive compensation and governance provisions in the Act.
 In some cases there is no deadline set for when the SEC must issue rules, while in other cases the SEC must adopt rules not later than a certain number of days or months after enactment of the legislation.
+Appendix A to this article includes a chart identifying the mandated and voluntary rulemaking actions that could affect public companies.

 Several provisions in the Act require the SEC to issue rules directing the national securities exchanges to adopt listing standards to effectuate the rules.
-Listed companies that do not comply with the new requirements could be subject to delisting (although in some cases the rules adopted by the SEC must provide issuers with a reasonable opportunity to cure any defects that would be the basis for a delisting).
+Listed companies that do not comply with the new requirements could be subject to delisting, although in some cases the rules adopted by the SEC must provide issuers with a reasonable opportunity to cure any defects that would be the basis for a delisting.